brian-rose/env-415/python.md

 To upload these files to your JupyterHub space:

-- Download and save the file locally on your laptop. *Make sure it is saved as a *.ipynb file*.
+- Right-click on the file to download and save the file locally on your laptop. *Make sure it is saved as a *.ipynb file*.
 Some browsers might try to change the file extension.
+- *I recommend using Firefox for this -- some other browsers are causing problems with unwanted extra file extensions.*
 - Log into the JupyterHub and navigate to your `ENV415` folder.
 - Click the `Upload` button on the JupyterHub page.
 - Browse for your locallly saved notebook file